Uganda (the lost pearl of Africa)

 If you wish to have the complete filmmaking experience, including the entire post-production path - working with a professional film editor - we can arrange that too.

 What's included in the post-production component:

-The cost for the post-production and distribution of your film is $5000
+The cost for the full post-production package is AUD$6000

-In short, for a fraction of the cost of attempting to make your own film from scratch - in as little as four weeks - you’ll have a short documentary that you’ll be proud of, that you can use as a showreel to kick start your career - or even just wow your friends with your creative prowess.
+In short, for a fraction of the cost of attempting to make your own film from scratch - in as little as four weeks - you’ll have a short documentary that you’ll be proud of, that you can use as a showreel to kick start your career, and enter into festivals.

 • ‘Sara’ is the only woman in Hamukungu village to own her own fishing boat, a female pioneer in a male dominated profession.